RoiTief/Exam-Management-System/README.md

 - Create and manage multiple-answer meta questions.
 - Generate and manage exams.
 - Convert LaTeX code to PDF for professional exam documents.
-- User-friendly catalog for viewing past exams.
+- User-friendly catalog for viewing meta-questions and past exams.
 - Comprehensive user management for administrators.
-- Tagging system for efficient question management.
+- Tasks feature for assigning work to Teaching Assistants.

 ## Installation